AIAdopt

 What this means if you do use high-risk AI

 For organisations in recruitment, education, healthcare, local services or critical infrastructure, the high-risk deadline has moved to 2 December 2027 (or 2 August 2028 for AI in regulated products).
 That sounds like breathing room, but it is a postponement, not a cancellation.
 On that day you must meet all the high-risk AI obligations: not only AI literacy, but also risk management, data quality checks, human oversight, logging and documentation.
 You do not build that up in a few weeks.
 The extra time is precisely meant to do this carefully rather than in a rush.
+If you work in healthcare, education, public services or critical infrastructure, we have in-depth modules with the regulation and the scenarios of that sector.
+It is sharpest for recruitment and selection because those tools fall under Annex III, and we set out separately what that means for HR.

 The right approach: start with the foundation.
 AI literacy of all the staff involved (general staff, management, and the specialist roles that work with the high-risk systems) is the base that all the other obligations rest on.
 Without literate staff, human oversight cannot work, logging cannot be properly interpreted, and a supervisory authority cannot have confidence in the organisational control.